Loca0307/Sudoku/README.md

 Valentino : Modular CSS for all pages

-Kirustika : Database model and Chat part.
+Kirustika : Database model and multiplayer.

 Eduardo and Philip : Game Logic